SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 > WEBPAGE - SHOW WEBPAGE:

 You may now display webpages on Pepper through your chatbot!
 The webpage allows scrolling and a convenient exit icon in the upper righthand corner.
+It is recommended to build custom HTML pages specifically for Pepper and to host them via <a href="https://softbankroboticstraining.github.io/pepper-chatbot-api/#pepper-drive">Pepper Drive</a>.

 <aside class="success">Feature Details: <br>• To prevent undesired end user navigation to other websites, no URL bar is displayed. <br>• Hyperlinks can be followed, so long as they do not create a new tab.
 The href target attribute "self" needs to be specified for the hyperlink; this opens the linked document in the same window as it was clicked (this is default). </aside>